funkymed/webservicesjs/README.md

 $(myforms).webservices();

-If need to to access other domain, add a proxyPath (work only in method GET), i coded a little php
+If need to to access other domain, add a proxyPath, take a look at proxy.php

-var options = {proxyPath:'proxy.php?u='};
+var options = {proxyPath:'proxy.php'};
 $(myforms).webservices(options);

 Finaly, if you want to change the loader, do this :